coleifer/huey/docs/consumer.rst

     the logfile will grow indefinitely, so you may wish to configure a tool like ``logrotate``.

-    Alternatively, you can attach your own handler to ``huey.logger`` as well.
+    Alternatively, you can attach your own handler to ``huey.consumer``.

     The default loglevel is ``INFO``.